 Nathan Bedford Forrest State Park began as a local park constructed by the Works Progress Administration, a Depression Era work recovery program.
 Now, as a Tennessee State Park, it is home to the Tennessee River Folklife Interpretive Center and Museum situated on one of the highest points in West Tennessee, Pilot Knob.
 The center features the life ways and customs of folks on the Tennessee River including musseling, crafts, commercial fishing and more.
 Several videos on park history, Civil War history and river life are shown upon request.
 The gift shop offers a large variety of items related to the park story as well as Tennessee State Park souvenirs.
 The park contains more than 20 miles of hiking trails.

 Find a campsite for your next adventure.
-Nathan Bedford offers year-round RV and primitive campsites, as well as seasonal backcountry camping.
+The park offers year-round RV and primitive campsites, as well as seasonal backcountry camping.

 Looking for something to do at the park?
 Here is a list of activities you can do at the park on your next adventure.